MiguelCabero/Booking-Airlines/README.md

 **From Monday to Thursday**

-The code must be submitted with a link to a public repository Unit test report
+        • The code must be submitted with a link to a public repository.
+        • Unit test report.
-Selenium test success report
+        • Selenium test success report.
-Each microservice must have its own project
+        • Each microservice must have its own project.
-Each microservice with its own tests
+        • Each microservice with its own tests.
-All data will be invented and must be included in the delivery
+        • All data will be invented and must be included in the delivery.

 **deadline for submission: thursday at 5 pm**